petrosAth/Library/README.md

 - `HTML`
 - `SCSS`: Used for styling utilizing the 7-1 file structure
-- `JavaScript`: Used JavaScript object to store book info and an array to simulate a library
+- `JavaScript`: Used JavaScript ~~Object~~ Class to store book info and an Array to simulate a library

 ## Tools